What is a Cataract?

 There are two types of cataract surgery used today.
 They are called phacoemulsification and extracapsular surgery.
 In phacoemulsification, or “phaco” for short, a tiny incision is made in the cornea, and a computer-assisted device emits ultrasound waves to break the lens into tiny pieces.
 The pieces are then removed and replaced with an IOL.
 In extracapsular surgery, a longer incision is made, and the cloudy core of the lens is removed as a whole piece while any leftover parts of the lens are sucked up.
 Complications of cataract surgery are unusual, but may include infection, bleeding, pain, swelling, and sometimes something called an “after-cataract.”
 This is a condition in which tissue surrounding the IOL becomes cloudy.
 Fortunately, an eye surgeon can easily eliminate the after-cataract by using a laser, without any additional surgery.
 This procedure, called a YAG laser capsulotomy, is extremely effective and relatively quick and simple.

 In the vast majority of cases, cataract surgery and lens implantation is performed in an outpatient setting, meaning that you will be able to go home within a few hours of having your cataract removed and a new lens implanted.
 You can generally expect to be able to resume your normal work and recreational activities within a few days.

 After Cataract Surgery

 Almost immediately after surgery, patients are able to see and resume their everyday activities.
-Arrangements do need to be made for a ride home following the procedure, and many doctors recommend having someone around for a few days following the procedure because activities may be restricted.
+Arrangements do need to be made for a ride home following the procedure, however, and many doctors recommend having someone around for a few days following the procedure because activities may be restricted.
 For example, for about a week after cataract surgery you are not allowed to bend over and pick up heavy objects, lest you elevate pressure in the eye during the post-operative healing phase.